Type 2 to Type 2 EV Charging Cable Bundle

 Summary

-The Easee One is a solid home charger with RFID, a lifetime 4G eSIM and a simple but good app.
-You just plug in, charge and go with scheduled charging.
-It’s a stylish charger lacking solar integration and a display readout for at-a-glance use, but these are nit-picks.
+The Easee One is a solid home charger with RFID, a lifetime 4G eSIM and a good app.
+You plug in, charge and go with scheduled charging.
+It’s a charger that works tethered and untethered out of the box, runs up to three charging points from one fuse, and covers the basics well.
+Solar charging is available with the Easee Equalizer accessory.
 Overall, it’s highly recommendable.

 4.4